-ISUP messages are binary encoded similar to DSS1 (but not the same).
+ISUP messages are binary encoded similar to DSS1 (but not the same, so once again a protocol specific message parser is needed).
 A generic way to define binary encoding would be to use ASN1 from the OSI protocol stack.
 Neither ISUP nor DSS1 use ASN1.
 They both have their own coding style.
 This means that message parsing is integrated in the signaling protocol implementation.

-Each message has a type field that can be found in a fixed place in a message.
+Each message has a type field that can be found in a fixed place in the message.
 After the type field follow the mandatory information elements for the particular message type.
 Information element may have a fixed or variable length.
 Last in the message follow optional information elements.